ceteri/exelixi/README.md

 * persists serialized Individuals to durable storage (write-behinds)
 * recovers a shard from the last checkpoint, after failures

-The lookup service which implements the [distributed hash tables] leverages a [hash ring] to distribute Individuals among neighboring shards of the Population and a [bloom filter] for a fast, space-efficient, probabilistic set membership function which has no false negatives but allows rare false positives.
+The lookup service which implements the [distributed hash table] in turn leverages a [hash ring] to distribute Individuals among neighboring shards of the Population and a [bloom filter] for a fast, space-efficient, probabilistic set membership function which has no false negatives but allows rare false positives.
 The [hash ring] helps to "shuffle" the genes of the Population among different shards, to enhance the breeding pair selection.